6 points, SCA Band 1, 0.125 EFTSL

 This unit is part B of a two-part unit and must be taken in conjunction with part A (EDF5145).

-This unit builds on EDF5145 (Information and communication technology education in the secondary years A).
-It provides students with opportunities to continue developing their advanced knowledge and skills relevant to teaching information and communication technology (ICT) but with a particular emphasis on senior levels in secondary schooling.
-This includes: the use of technologies to represent understandings, conceptualise and manage ideas, to create and communicate, to engage critically with the impacts of technology on society and education and to develop an understanding of the relationship between ICT curriculum content and pedagogy.
-The unit also considers how we can sustain professional learning and the role of the ICT teacher more broadly in the school and in shaping policy.
+This unit builds on EDF5145 (Digital technologies in the secondary years A).
+It provides students with opportunities to continue developing their advanced knowledge and skills relevant to teaching about, with and through digital technologies but with a particular emphasis on senior levels in secondary schooling.
+This includes: the use of technologies to represent understandings, conceptualise and manage ideas, to create and communicate, to engage critically with the impacts of technology on society and education and to develop an understanding of the relationship between the digital technologies curriculum content and pedagogy.
+The unit also considers how we can sustain professional learning and the role of the digital technologies teacher more broadly in the school and in shaping policy.

 Upon successful completion of this unit students should be able to:

-- understand education policy, theories, research principles and methods and use these to plan, resource, teach and assess ICT lessons particularly in the senior levels at school
+- understand education policy, theories, research principles and methods and use these to plan, resource, teach and assess digital technology lessons particularly in the senior levels at school

-- understand and implement relevant curriculum and pedagogy for learners in the post-compulsory Australian (Years 11 and 12) context and apply their knowledge of curriculum and pedagogy in the development of units of work appropriate for ICT classes
+- understand and implement relevant curriculum and pedagogy for learners in the post-compulsory Australian (Years 11 and 12) context and apply their knowledge of curriculum and pedagogy in the development of units of work appropriate for digital technology classes

-- develop ways in which ICT can support teaching and learning across the school curriculum, including engagement with parents/carers and the wider school community
+- develop ways in which digital technology can support teaching and learning across the school curriculum, including engagement with parents/carers and the wider school community

 - develop strategies to identify and meet ongoing professional learning needs

-- engage with professional networks and participate in conversations and debates pertinent to ICT education
+- engage with professional networks and participate in conversations and debates pertinent to digital technology education

-- understand the instrumental role ICT teachers can take in schools including professional learning of colleagues, management of technical services and strategic planning.
+- understand the instrumental role digital technology teachers can take in schools including professional learning of colleagues, management of technical services and strategic planning.

 Unit of work for secondary school students with critical analysis (2000 words or equivalent, 50%)